krahets/hello-algo/en/docs/chapter_array_and_linkedlist/linked_list.md

 ## 4.2.3 &nbsp; Common types of linked lists

-As shown in the figure, there are three common types of linked lists.
+As shown in Figure 4-8, there are three common types of linked lists.

 - **Singly linked list**: This is the standard linked list described earlier.
 Nodes in a singly linked list include a value and a reference to the next node.
 The first node is known as the head node, and the last node, which points to null (`None`), is the tail node.
 - **Circular linked list**: This is formed when the tail node of a singly linked list points back to the head node, creating a loop.
 In a circular linked list, any node can function as the head node.